Olympic Flame Lands in Japan as Doubts Grow Over Tokyo Games

 Two of Japan's most famous Olympians — three-time wresting gold medalist Saori Yoshida and three-time judo gold medalist Tadahiro Nomura — received the flame for the lighting ceremony.

-The two climbed portable stairs and entered the aircraft before emerging holding a tiny canister with a flame burning inside.
+The two climbed portable stairs and entered the aircraft before emerging holding the canister with a flame burning inside.
 They handed it over at the base of the stairs to organizing committee President Yoshiro Mori.

 After Mori's brief acceptance speech in a gusting wind, the two did the honors of lighting a large cauldron on the tarmac of the air base.